Rapleaf/Personalization-Dev-Kits/java/README.txt

 The API is queried by calling any of the query functions belonging to the RapleafApi file.
 An example script, RapleafExample, is provided.
 The example script queries Rapleaf's database for an e-mail given to the queryByEmail function.

 There are two different jars included.
-One (rapleaf-api.complete) bundles json.jar with the Rapleaf API.
+One (rapleaf-api-complete) bundles json.jar with the Rapleaf API.
 The other, json.jar from http://www.json.org lives in /java/lib.